Pauli equation and charged spin-1/2 particle in a weak gravitational field: Conclusions

 \section{Conclusions}

-We considered the nonrelativistic approximation for the Dirac equation in a combination of a general weak gravitational field and a general weak electromagnetic field.
-The calculations are technically more complex and cumbersome that the ones for particular metrics, such as plane gravitational wave or the Newton gravity.
-On the other hand, our calculations were performed using a more simple and ``basic'' method, compared to the exact or perturbative Foldy-Wouthuysen transformations.
-The main result of our efforts are the extended version of the Pauli equation (\ref{eq38}) and Eqs.~(\ref{eq51}), (\ref{eq61}) and (\ref{eq67}) for a charged spinning particle.
+The nonrelativistic approximation for the Dirac equation was considered for a combination of a weak gravitational field with a gauge fixing condition related to the synchronous gauge and a general weak electromagnetic field.
+The calculations are technically more complex and cumbersome than the ones for particular metrics, such as the plane gravitational wave or the Newtonian gravity approximation.
+Our main calculations were performed using a more simple and ``basic'' method, compared to the perturbative or exact Foldy-Wouthuysen transformations.
+The main result are the extended version of the Pauli equation (\ref{eq38}) and Eqs.~(\ref{eq51}), (\ref{eq61}) and (\ref{eq67}) for a charged spinning particle.

-In the particular case of the plane gravitational wave we met a perfect correspondence with the previous equations of \cite{Quach-2015}, which partially corrected the first derivation of \cite{Goncalves-2007}.
-In another particular case, of the Newtonian gravity, we found the same general structure which was previously reported in \cite{Silenko-2006}, but in many cases, with different coefficients.

-From the physical side, an important result is that the relativistic corrections to the Newton law depends on the velocity of the particles, but does not depend on the spin of the particles.
-Thus, the \textit{qualitative} situation is somehow similar to the one of MOND \cite{MOND}, which is tested in the experiment \cite{South}.